 Always provide the serial number of your Wallenstein product when ordering parts or requesting service or other information.

 The Serial Number Plate location is shown in the illustration.

-Record the product Serial Number in the space provided below for future reference.
+For future reference, record your product Serial Number in the space provided below.